delpapa/SORN_V2/README.md

 Each different project has it's own project folder (for example, 'CountingTask'), which contain it's parameters, experiment instructions, sources and plot files.

+### CountingTask

+This task is the reimplementation of the counting task from the original SORN paper by [Lazar et al. 2009](http://journal.frontiersin.org/article/10.3389/neuro.10.023.2009/full).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details